At a recent high-energy mastermind "round table", a question emerged about Thaut.

-I told them that it can be hard to understand because it's designed from a different perspective from the one people are used to.
+I told them that it can be hard to understand* because it's designed from a different perspective from the one people are used to.
 Heads tilted, so I (perhaps mistakenly) took that as curiosity and continued...

 "We ask 'How would things be different if instead of invading peoples' privacy to target them, we took our tech to the customers' point of view?'

-"Instead of studying them, we use tech to study what they want so we can better give it to them.
+"Instead of studying them, we study what they want so we can better give it to them.
 And, more than that, to respectfully listen, with the extra insight these tools give us, to discover what they would really love, but can't articulate because it doesn't exist yet**.
-We don't even care who said what- that doesn't matter for this purpose - so there's no incentive to invade privacy or store any personal data.
+We don't care who said what- that doesn't matter for this purpose - so there's no incentive to invade privacy or store any personal data.
 Listening with these insight tools, we can learn an unbelievable amount - about what customers want but aren't getting - from open, public conversations where people really speak their mind - like on Reddit and in comments to polarizing blogs."

 The group nodded together.
 Or maybe it was to the beat of a passing car stereo, echoing on Charleston's old, pastel buildings.

-One of the members asked, "how do you get a huge amount of data on prospective customers to target them that way?"
+One of the members asked, "how do you get enough data on prospective customers to target them that way?"